Jonahjohnzon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly : This is a script that display all lines of the file /etc/ssh/sshd_config starting with a letter 19-AZ : Script replaces all characters A and c from input to Z and e respectively.
 20-hiago : This is a script that removes all letters c and C from input.
+21-reverse : This is a script that reverse its input